ddesantiago/BTC_clossing_price_analysis/README.md

 # Bitcoin Closing Price Analysis

 ## Project Overview
-This project is designed to practice **data analytics skills** using Python.
-It focuses on **extracting, cleaning, visualizing, and interpreting** Bitcoin closing price data over a 5-year period (2020-2025).
-The goal is to analyze trends, identify patterns, and provide meaningful insights that could guide investment decisions or strategic planning.
+This project is designed to practice **data analytics skills** using Python and Tableau.
+I **extract, clean, visualize, and interpret** Bitcoin closing price data over a 5-year period (2020-2025).
+Many parts of the code include micro manipulations with detailed comment explanations to practice manipulating data and working in python.
+The overall goal is to gain familarity with basic python needed to: import/export data, analyze trends, identify patterns, and provide meaningful insights that could guide investment decisions or strategic planning.

 ## Guiding Data Question
 **"How have Bitcoin closing prices fluctuated over the last 5 years, and what insights can we draw about its long-term trend and volatility?"**